alepez/omxdirector/README.md

     omx.isLoaded();  // return true if omxprocess is running omx.isPlaying(); // return true if omxprocess is running and video is not paused

+### Status

+    omx.getStatus()

+Return an object with current status:

+If process is not running:
+    { loaded: false }

+If process is running:

+    {
+      loaded: true,
+      files: <Array>,     // files array passed to play(files, options)
+      options: <Object>,  // options object passed to play(files, options)
+      playing: <boolean>  // true if not paused, false if paused }

 ### Events

     omx.on('load', function(files, options){}); // video successfully loaded (omxprocess starts)